lukasflu/Orientation_Thickness_Extraction_Geol_Maps/README.md

 ***
 ORGANISATION OF THE TOOLBOX:

-The TIE-toolbox contains four folders and one master running script.
+The "Orientation_Thickness_Extraction_Geol_Maps" routine contains five folders.

-The folders are:
+These are:

-- LOADfunctions
+- 0_input_global
-	-> contains all functions that are needed to load the data and put the data in the TIE compatible format.
+	-> contains all input data that are not specific to a map sheet (i.e. stratigraphic list/hierarchy of mapped bedrock units)
-- TRACEfuntions
+- 0_input_mapsheet
-	-> contains all functions that are related to traces (and thus to the TIE) to add/analyse information in a structural array
+	-> contains all input data that are specific to a given map sheet / area (i.e., bedrock, tectonic lines input, DEM)
+- 1_scripts
+	-> contains the main scripts related to the "Orientation_Thickness_Extraction_Geol_Maps" routine
-- GENERALfunctions
+- 1_used_functions
-	-> contains all functions that are per se independent from trace or mapping information -> mostly linear algebra functions
+	-> contains all functions that are per se independent from the "Orientation_Thickness_Extraction_Geol_Maps" or from third party developers (i.e. Fernandez, 2005, Rauch et al., 2019)
-- TRACEvisualize
+- 2_output_mapsheet
-	-> contains all functions that are needed to visualise trace data

-The script master.m allows to:
+	-> this folder will contain the model ouptut text files and figures

+In script A_INPUT_TIE.m:

--> define the personal input data
+-> all manual inputs and the input data are defined, loaded and the top and base traces are extracted

+In script B_ORIENTATION_THICKNESS_EXTRACTION
+-> the orientation and thickness data are extracted and stored with associated reliability indicators

+In script C_FILTERING
--> load the data and perform the TIE
+-> the orientation and thickness data are classified and filtered by using the reliability threshold values specified in the file "ParameterSpace.xls"
--> visualize results

 	-> figure(1): map in 3d with traces and trace numbers -> figure(2): map in 3d with classified traces and chord plane bars